readdle/system7/README.md

 Say Alice is setting up the environment.

-The first thing to do is to “install” s7 into the main repo.
+The first thing to do is to “install” System 7 in the main repo.
 To do this, Alice calls `s7 init`:

 ```
 [alice @ main-repo] $ s7 init
 initialized s7 repo in '/Users/alice/projects/main-repo'
 ```

-`s7 init` installs git-hooks necessary for s7 to automate all necessary tasks.
+`s7 init` installs git-hooks necessary for `s7` to automate all necessary tasks.
 For example: push subrepo changes when the main repo is pushed; switch subrepos to the proper revision and branches once the main repo is switched between revisions/branches, etc.

 The main thing `s7 init` does, is that it creates an `.s7substate` file – the config that will contain the list of subrepos and their state.